zeroluck/docs/sources/admin-guide/user-management/local-user-mgt.md

 ![](http://www.gluu.org/docs/img/local_user_admin/attr_list.png "Managing Person Attributes")

-When you configure the attribute, you can make it viewable or editable by the administrator.
+When you configure the attribute, you can make it viewable or editable by the user.
-If you are using cache refresh, you should make sure that the attributes are not editable.
+If you are using [cache refresh](http://www.gluu.org/docs/admin-guide/user-management/ldap-sync/), you should make sure that the attributes are not editable.
 You wouldn't want a person to change an attribute in the cache, as it will be updated at the next cache refresh interval.